patciahevich/node-js-file_manager/README.md

 npm run start -- --username=your_username
 ```

+# 🔥Important note: To handle filenames with spaces, you can use the backslash (\\) to escape the spaces. 🔥

 2. ### List of operations and their syntax:

    1. Navigation & working directory (nwd):